 Clinical and Counseling Psychology

 The University of South Alabama offers a Doctor of Philosophy in Clinical and Counseling Psychology (CCP).
-This program is a collaborative effort between the Department of Psychology in the College of Arts and Sciences and the Department of Professional Studies in the College of Education and Professional Studies.
+This program is a collaborative effort between the Department of Psychology in the College of Arts and Sciences and the Department of Counseling and Instructional Sciences in the College of Education and Professional Studies.
 The program combines an asset-strength model from Counseling Psychology with a health psychology/wellness model from Clinical Psychology.
-The Clinical and Counseling Psychology program prepares professionals to provide the most effective types of psychological care for individuals and communities.
+The Clinical and Counseling Psychology program prepares professionals to provide the most effective and culturally sensitive types of psychological care for individuals and communities.
 Further, the program is based on a scientist-practitioner model of training, meaning that graduates will develop competence in clinical practice, scientific research, and ability to integrate these two domains.
-Graduates of the program will have a set of competencies which will also enable them to work successfully with a variety of other professionals for the purposes of health promotion and to prevent and remediate mental health conditions in the world.
+Graduates of the program will have a set of competencies which will also enable them to work successfully with a variety of other health care professionals for the purposes of health promotion and to prevent and remediate mental health conditions in the world.
 Graduates might be employed in a variety of settings, including counseling centers in colleges and universities, medical centers, Veterans Administration hospitals, schools, private practices, health and wellness facilities, state and federal agencies, family counseling services, academic departments in higher education institutions, and professional associations.
 Such responsibilities would include direct service to individuals and the management of psychological services for individuals and groups using evidence-based interventions as well as research, advocacy, teaching, supervision and/or training other health professionals.

 Program Admission Requirements

 Students are admitted to start the program in the fall semester.
 No spring or summer admission will be accepted.
 Participation in the program is full-time and, with the exception of an assistantship, students are discouraged from engaging in any outside employment.
-Applications to the CCP program should be completed by December 15th for admission for the following fall semester.
-In addition to the Graduate School application form and required supporting documentation, the Clinical and Counseling Psychology program requires submission of a program application form, a statement of purpose, and three letters of academic recommendation.
+Applications to the CCP program should be completed by December 1stst for admission for the following fall semester.
+In addition to the Graduate School application form and required supporting documentation, the Clinical and Counseling Psychology program requires submission of a program application form, a statement of purpose, curriculum vitae (CV), and three letters of academic recommendation.
 The following criteria supplement the Graduate School criteria for admission:

 In addition to meeting graduate school requirements for regular admission, applicants to the Clinical and Counseling Psychology program must meet the following criteria:

-- Summed score of 300 or greater on the verbal and quantitative sub tests, and scores of 4 or higher on the Writing subtest of the Graduate Record Examination will be expected.
+Summed score of 305 or greater on the verbal and quantitative sub tests, and scores of 4 or higher on the Writing subtest of the Graduate Record Examination will be preferred.

-- Completion of an undergraduate or graduate degree in psychology, counseling or a similar program from an accredited institution.
+Completion of an undergraduate or graduate degree in psychology, counseling or a similar program from an accredited institution.
 Applicants must have completed at least 21 semester hours of prior psychology courses (usually at the undergraduate level) including a statistics course, and a course in research design and methods.

 Required Psychological Foundations

-Students must complete graduate course work and demonstrate competency in the following foundation areas.
-These courses will typically be completed in the student's Master's degree program of study, but in exceptional circumstances, deficiencies may be approved to be addressed in the doctoral program of study.
+Students must complete graduate coursework and demonstrate competency in the following foundation areas.
+These courses will typically be completed in the student's master's degree program portion of study, but, as previously stated, deficiencies may be approved to be addressed in the doctoral program of study.
 Each deficiency will reduce the likelihood of admission, however, or may extend time to complete the program.
 For the courses in the USA M.S. in Clinical & Counseling Psychology that correspond to the domains listed below see the bulletin page for this program of study: https://www.southalabama.edu/bulletin/current/degrees-programs/psychology/psychology-ms/index.html

 - Cognitive Psychology